 In the Master's/Doctoral Program in Risk and Resilience Engineering, we have been conducting "Achievement Assessment" for educational goals since 2008, when we were the Department of Risk Engineering predecessor.
 The Student Achievement Assessment System is a system for evaluating the educational process so that students simultaneously meet the educational objectives of the department and the general educational objectives of the Graduate School.
 As described below, it is significantly useful for checking the level of everyone's study progress.
-Therefore, this system is utilized for having a more meaningful experience in the Graduate School and academic evidence Academic Evidence:pp. 12-19
+Therefore, this system is utilized for having a more meaningful experience in the Graduate School

-Feature 1 Student portfolio (submitted monthly) Creation of Student Portfolios, Recording and Storage of
+Feature 1 Student portfolio (submitted monthly) Creation of Student Portfolios, Recording and Storage of and academic evidence